Azure/deployment-stacks/README.md

 - Lock/unlock resources is unavailable.
 Lock/unlock performs an operation on the set of resources to prevent (Lock) or enable (Unlock) changes.
 - What-if is unavailable.
 What-if allows for evaluating changes before deploying.
-- The purge mode of a stack does not purge resourceGroups, subscriptionAliases, or managementGroups that are created by the stack.
+- The purgeResources mode of a stack does not purge resourceGroups, subscriptionAliases, or managementGroups that are created by the stack.
 - Can't create managed group level stacks.
 - It is not recommended to use stack in production environment because this release returns secured strings, secured objects, and the template.
 - Bicep support not available.